nihalmorshed/TF-IDF-Model-from-Scratch/README.md

 # NLP Project: TF-IDF from Scratch

-This project showcases the implementation of a Term Frequency-Inverse Document Frequency (TF-IDF) model from scratch using Python.
+This project showcases implementing a Term Frequency-Inverse Document Frequency (TF-IDF) model from scratch using Python.
 The goal is to preprocess textual data, tokenize the text, and compute the TF-IDF scores without relying on existing libraries.

 ## Table of Contents
 - [Project Overview](#project-overview)